mountainMath/cancensus/cran-comments.md

 ## Update - v.0.3.2

-Add functionality for 1996 census
+- Add functionality for 1996 census and more refined geographies
+- Expanded vignettes
+- Fix minor bugs flagged by users

 ## Update - v.0.3.1